nesfit/IW5/Lectures/Lecture_02/PITCHME.md

 * Allows programmers to:
   * create classes that are built upon existing classes,
-  * to specify a new implementation to maintain the same behaviour,
+  * to specify a new implementation to maintain the same behavior,
   * to reuse code and to independently extend original software via public classes.

 * An *inherited class* is called a **subclass** of its *parent class* or **super class**.